 |Shareholder Current Account – Kevin||$2,000|

-As these were company related business expenses for which ABC agreed to cover, a debit of $2,000 is created so as to reflect this expense in their accounts (for financial reporting and tax purposes).
-While the credit increases Kevin’s current account balance.
-This example may arise where the company may not be able to cover the cash flow at the time of expenses and asks the employee to cover them.
-Or it could be Kevin knew his current account was going to be overdrawn and so perhaps agreed with company he would cover these costs.
-This would enable Kevin to say put the expenses on his personal credit (and earn his much loved frequent flyer miles), while “paying” the company back for his overdrawn current account.
+As these were company-related business expenses for which ABC agreed to cover, a debit of $2,000 is created to reflect this expense in their accounts (for financial reporting and tax purposes).
+At the same time, the credit increases Kevin’s current account balance.
+This example may arise where the company may not cover the cash flow at the time of expenses and asks the employee to cover them.
+Or it could be Kevin knew his current account was going to be overdrawn and so perhaps agreed with the company he would cover these costs.
+This would enable Kevin to put the expenses on his personal credit (and earn his much loved frequent flyer miles) while “paying” the company back for his overdrawn current account.

 We trust you have found this explanation of owners drawings helpful.
-We covered quite a lot of material, looking at the three common business structures, capital and current accounts and finally examples of the different types of drawings that can be made.
-We always welcome readers’ feedback, so please comment below, get in touch through the contact us page or raise a question through the ask a question section.
+A lot of material, looking at the three common business structures, capital and current accounts and finally examples of the different types of drawings that we can make.
+Your feedback is welcome, so please comment below, get in touch through the contact us page or raise a question through the ask a question section.